iamrachitajain/ecommerce-bookstore/README.md

 #####in terminal
 >1.
 Make a new folder.
 >2.
 Make run.py file and shop folder in the new folder.
 >3.
-Make the other files and folders in shop folder.(Exclude style.css and index.html)
+Put the other files and folders in shop folder.(Exclude style.css and index.html)
 >4.
 Go to shop folder:
 >5. shop>> pip3 install flask
 >6. shop>> pip3 install flask-SQLAlchemy